zekroTJA/goChat/README.md

 ```
 ./gochat_server 7777
 ```
 Of course, you need to use the name of your binary downloaded.
-The port the server is accessable on is set as first argument.
-Defaultly, if no agrument is passed, the port 7777 will be used.
+The port, the server is accessable on, is set as first argument.
+Defaultly, if no agrument is passed, the port `7777` will be used.

 ---